exoad/ap-compsci-a/README.md

 Here are the stuffs I did for my AP-CS class of year 2021-2022 at the school of GNSHS.

-Remember, don't copy my code if you get the same project.
-Please read the license for further details.
+**Remember, don't copy my code if you get the same project.
+Please read the license for further details.**

+**COPYING MY CODE WON'T HELP YOU WITH ANYTHING USE IT AT YOUR OWN COST!!!!
+I TAKE NO RESPONSIBILITIES (See License)**

 All code are licenses and protected by the license see [here](./LICENSE.md).
 Please read this in order to better understand how things work.